opetitprestataire/label-studio/docs/source/guide/storage.md

 - Stream media securely via the platform proxy (no presigned URLs)
 - Export annotations back to your Databricks Volume as JSON

 Learn more and see the full setup guide in the Enterprise documentation: [Databricks Files (UC Volumes)](https://docs.humansignal.com/guide/storage#Databricks-Files-UC-Volumes).

-If your organization needs governed access to Databricks data with Unity Catalog and proxy streaming, consider [Label Studio Enterprise](https://humansignal.com/label-studio-enterprise/).
+If your organization needs governed access to Databricks data with Unity Catalog, consider [Label Studio Enterprise](https://humansignal.com/).

 </div>